How to Clean Leather Boots: A Helpful Guide

 Here’s how to properly use them when cleaning your boots:

-- First, dampen a cloth (don’t soak it)—preferably not the same one you used earlier.
+- First, dampen a soft cloth (don’t soak it)—preferably not the same one you used earlier.

-- For soaps, rub the cloth against the bar to produce a lather.
+- For leather or saddle soaps, rub the cloth against the bar to produce a lather.
 For liquids, dab the cloth with just a bit in order to get the lather going.

 - Guide the cloth in concentrated circles along the boots’ surfaces, scrubbing every nook and cranny.
 Depending on the type of boot, you may have to move flaps around or reach behind zippers.

-- Once you’re satisfied, grab a dry cloth and wipe away any remaining residue, be it a sneaky bit of dust or excess lather.
+- Once you’re satisfied with your now clean leather shoes, grab a dry cloth and wipe away any remaining residue, be it a sneaky bit of dust or excess lather.
 The cleaner will continue to work its magic as the boots fully dry over the next few hours.

 Getting Down to the Squeaky-Clean Specifics

 If, rather than a general cleaning, you’re trying to rid your boots of a particular malady, we’ve got you covered there, too.
-Here are a few common cleaning conundrums and how to solve them:
+Here are a few common leather shoe care conundrums and how to solve them:

 - Working around water damage – Damp cloths are the last thing you need if your boots are already drenched.
 Instead, fill your shoes to the brim with old newspapers, which will absorb the moisture.
 Once dry, clean the boots as you normally would.